 Day 5 – A Day Trip from Stockholm

 On this 10 Day Scandinavia itinerary, we’re visiting four cities.
 That means that one city has to get an extra day.
 I’ve given it to Stockholm and it’s your choice how you want to spend it.
-Here’s a few ideas.
+Either continue to enjoy the city or venture off onto a day trip from Stockholm.
+Here’s a few ideas to get you started.

 Option 1 – More Museums: Consider visiting some of Stockholm’s other museums.
 If you didn’t tour the National Museum or the Hallwyll Museum, tour it today.
 Visit the Abba Museum where the slogan is “Walk in, Dance Out”.
 There’s also the Photography Museum and Royal Palace.
 Plus, I haven’t even started on the various churches you can tour in this city.